mattermost/docs/source/developer/interactive-dialogs.rst

 Select Elements
 ^^^^^^^^^^^^^^^^^^^^^^^

-Select elements are message menus that allow users to select one pre-defined option from a list.
+Select elements are message menus that allow users to select one predefined option from a list.
 Below is an example of a select element that asks for one of three different options.

 // XXX <add screenshot for an example>